 About the Property

-The house is surrounded by wonderful countryside and overlooks the Mourne Mountains the birthplace of CS Lewis and the inspiration for the Chronicles of Narnia.
-Like all Irish Landmark Trust properties, Tullymurry is not just a place to stay it is an experience and a truly magical place.
+The house is surrounded by countryside and overlooks the Mourne Mountains.
+Like all Irish Landmark Trust properties, Tullymurry is not just a place to stay it is an experience to remember and a truly magical place.

 We think you’ll love